jacklansing/reconnect-api/README.md

 ### PATCH /api/posts

 Used to update existing posts.
 Requires the same information as creating a new post, but also requires the `id` of the post to be included.
-If the authenticated user does not match the `user_id` field of the post, you will receive an error: `401 'You are not authorized to modify this post'`
+If the authenticated user `id` does not match the `user_id` field of the post, you will receive an error: `401 'You are not authorized to modify this post'`.

 On success you will receive a `204 No Content` response.